Topology of leaves for minimal laminations by hyperbolic surfaces: Toolbox for constructing finite coverings

 \paragraph{ {\bf Enlarging the internal systole of $X$ --}} To complete the proof we need to take a finite cover that lifts $S_k$ while enlarging the internal systole of $X_k$, the admissible complement of $S_k$.
 This will be done by attaching tubes to large simple closed geodesics intersecting those curves of $X_k$ that have length $<K$.

-\begin{definition}[Filling pairs of curves] Let $Y$ be a connected compact hyperbolic surface with geodesic boundary.
-Say that two simple closed geodesics $\gamma_1$ and $\gamma_2$ \emph{fill} $Y$, a connected compact hyperbolic surface, possibly with geodesic boundary, if $Y\moins(\gamma_1\cup\gamma_2)$ is a union of discs and of annuli isotopic to the boundary of $Y$. \end{definition} \begin{proposition} Let $Y$ be a connected compact hyperbolic surface with geodesic boundary which is not a pair of pants.
-For every $K>0$ there exists two simple closed geodesics $\gamma_1$ and $\gamma_2$ that fill $Y$ and such that $l_{\gamma_i}\geq K$ for $i=1,2$. \end{proposition}
+\begin{proposition} Let $Y$ be a connected compact hyperbolic surface with geodesic boundary which is not a pair of pants and let $\beta$ be a closed geodesic inside the interior of $Y$.
+For every $L>0$ there exists a simple closed geodesic $\gamma$ such that $\beta\cap\gamma\neq\vide$ and $l_{\gamma}\geq L$ for $i=1,2$. \end{proposition}